Gala opens countdown to 50th anniversary of 1st moon landing

 Renowned Brazilian pop artist Romero Britto donated artwork from his "Buzz Aldrin Space Series" for the auction, which also included a behind-the-scenes tour of Virgin Galactic in California and autographed space memorabilia.
 Tickets for the event ranged from $750 to $2,500 per person.

-The former astronaut's expected absence comes just a month after he sued two of his adult children and a former business manager, accusing them of misusing his credit cards, transferring money from an account and slandering him by saying he has dementia.
-Only weeks before the lawsuit, Andrew and Jan Aldrin filed a petition claiming their 88-year-old father was suffering from memory loss, delusions, paranoia and confusion.
+Aldrin sued two of his adult children and a former business manager last month, accusing them of misusing his credit cards, transferring money from an account and slandering him by saying he has dementia.
+Weeks before that, Andrew and Jan Aldrin filed a petition claiming their 88-year-old father was suffering from memory loss, delusions, paranoia and confusion.

-Andrew and Jan Aldrin, as well as business manager Christina Korp, are on the foundation's board and attended the gala.
+Andrew and Jan Aldrin and business manager Christina Korp are on the foundation's board and attended the gala.
 Aldrin's oldest son, James, isn't involved in the legal fight.

+Buzz Aldrin said in a statement that he didn't attend "due to the present course of events related to my space initiatives, also current legal matters linked to the ShareSpace Foundation."

+"I formed ShareSpace Foundation in 1998 for the promotion of individual space voyagers," Aldrin added.
+"The Foundation is, in my view, now being used to promote quite different objectives."

 Andrew Aldrin acknowledged his father's absence during the gala.